Bank Reconciliation: Definition, Example Template, and How to Do It

 1. Small Business Example

-A local retailer reconciles their bank statement on a regular basis to reflect sales, payments, and deposits.
+A local retailer reconciles their bank statement regularly to reflect sales, payments, and deposits.
 By doing so, the store verifies that its financial records match the bank’s reported transactions.
 This method is critical since it identifies inconsistencies fast, such as missed payments or unreported bank fees.
 By addressing these issues early on, the retailer may ensure proper financial reporting and minimize possible cash flow challenges.

 2. Medium Enterprise Example